Isospectral Graph Reductions and Improved Estimates of Matrices' Spectra: Introduction

 \section{Introduction}

-A simple and geometrically intuitive method for estimating the eigenvalues of a matrix with complex valued entries was introduced by Gershgorin in \cite{Gershgorin31}.
-This method gives a result equivalent to a nonsingularity result for diagonally dominant matrices (see theorem 1.4 \cite{Varga09}) which can be traced back to earlier work done by L\'{e}vy, Desplanques, Minkowski, and Hadamard \cite{Levy81,Desplanques87,Minkowski00,Hadamard03}.
-Gershgorin's estimate was later improved on by Brauer, Brualdi, and Varga \cite{Brauer47,Brualdi82,Varga09}.
-Their results were similar in spirit to Gershgorin's in that each assigned to every matrix $A\in\mathbb{C}^{n\times n}$ a region of the complex plane containing the spectrum of this matrix.
+A remarkable theorem due to Gershgorin \cite{Gershgorin31} states that if the matrix $A\in\mathbb{C}^{n\times n}$ then the eigenvalues of $A$ are contained in the union of the $n$ discs This simple and geometrically intuitive result moreover implies a nonsingularity result for diagonally dominant matrices (see theorem 1.4 in \cite{Varga09}), which can be traced back to earlier work done by L\'{e}vy, Desplanques, Minkowski, and Hadamard \cite{Levy81,Desplanques87,Minkowski00,Hadamard03}.
+More recently, this result of Gershgorin has been improved by Brauer and Varga \cite{Brauer47,Varga09} whose results are similar in spirit to Gershgorin's in that each assigns to every matrix $A\in\mathbb{C}^{n\times n}$ a region of the complex plane containing the matrix's eigenvalues.
+Moreover, the same holds for a result of Brualdi \cite{Brualdi82} with the exception that the associated region is define for a proper subset of $\mathbb{C}^{n\times n}$.

-For Gershgorin and Brauer we will denote these regions by $\Gamma(A)$ and $\mathcal{K}(A)$ respectively.
-For the extension of Brualdi's result given by Varga we denote the corresponding set by $B(A)$.
-We note that the Gershgorin, Brauer, and Brualdi regions have the property that $B(A)\subseteq\mathcal{K}(A)\subseteq\Gamma(A)$ for any complex valued matrix $A$ (see \cite{Varga09} for details).